| |

 What genre does your book fall under?

-Good question!
-It's a fiction picture book, but with a definite intent to educate.
-A page of back matter will offer information for those dealing with PTSD.
+question!
+It's a fiction picture book, but with a definite intent to

 *** Wow Jo!
 I really respect your choice of tackling PTSD for children.
 There are many children of returning service men and women, I imagine, that are living with these issues in their families.
 How wonderful to provide them with a resource.
 Gail